appium/ruby_console/readme.md

 #### Install

 Paste the following into Terminal.
+If you're not using [RVM](https://rvm.io/), you may have to prefix gem commands with sudo.

 ```bash
 gem update --system ;\